Lunar and Planetary Institute: Publications

-Education and public outreach
+Scientist engagement and public outreach

 The LPI has a long tradition of space science education and public outreach through a number of programs and resources.
-This effort serves a wide variety of audiences, including K-12 students and educators, undergraduate, graduate, and postgraduate students, and the public in formal and informal venues and on local, regional, and national levels.
+This effort serves a wide variety of audiences, including informal educators, undergraduate, graduate, and postgraduate students, and the public in informal venues and on local, regional, and national levels.

 These programs and resources include the following: